 The Dormouse is the only informant in Wonderland and knows where the White Rabbit is.
 Due to a contract signed with the Rabbit, the Dormouse can gather information from others who signed contracts with the Rabbit and can transfer that information to Alice and the Mad Hatter.

 The Caterpillar is able to show Alice where the Dormouse (and possibly anyone else) is located through the use of Caterpillar Alley's Centipede.
+The rest of her rules, or exactly what she can do, is unknown.

 The March Hare is the White Rabbit's "friend", but besides that has no real rule.
 Many characters indicate he's possible of doing other things; gaining the White Rabbit's duties once the White Rabbit's killed (however, this action ends the game, making this ability useless), assisting Alice in killing the White Rabbit, or just not having any use at all.